Learn something new every day

 The circulation patterns in the open ocean move in a horizontal manner and affect the upper surface waters.
 There is also vertical circulation and this has more of an influence on marine life.
 In the upwelling type of vertical circulation of ocean water, deep ocean water filled with dissolved nutrients travels into coastal surface waters and encourages plankton growth.
 Plankton, in turn, is the basis of the entire food chain throughout the oceans.
 In thermohaline circulation, the nutrient-rich waters rise and mix, but only in the polar regions where differences in the temperature, density, and salinity of the ocean water are distinct.

-There are serious dangers to the waters of the world and these come from oil spills and water pollution.
-Off the coast of Alaska, in the Persian Gulf and in the Gulf of Mexico are the worst places for oil spills, which have caused major destruction of wildlife and plants in the marine biome.
+The introduction of foreign materials to the ocean can and does impact the dynamics of the biome, often very negatively.
+The coast of Alaska, the Persian Gulf, and the Gulf of Mexico are some of the worst places for oil spills, for instance, which have caused major destruction of marine wildlife and plants.
 Dumping of trash and toxic wastes in the ocean by companies is another major issue affecting the world's water sources.
-Even the laziness of everyday citizens who dump their trash in the ocean is affecting the marine biome.
+Even the laziness of everyday citizens who dump their trash waterways or shipping companies who are irresponsible with waste removal are affecting life in the ocean and, through it, the overall health and life of the planet as a whole.